andkirby/multi-repo-composer/README.md

 `foo` - is a base repository name in this example.

+That's why you SHOULD NOT use "-" in the name spaces.

 ### Branch Name and Tag Name
 Branch and tag should have a namespace like `PackageName/branch`.
 Examples: